nrfconnect/sdk-nrf-bm/samples/shell/bm_uarte/README.rst

    :local:
    :depth: 2

-The Shell sample demonstrates how to initialize and use the shell subsystem with an NRFX UARTE based backend with |BMlong|.
+The Shell sample demonstrates how to initialize and use the shell subsystem with an nrfx UARTE based backend with |BMlong|.

 Requirements
 ************